-Normally a motherboard supports a single type of CPU and few types of memories.
+Motherboard supports a single type of CPU and few types of memories.

-Motherboards, cases and power supplies must be compatible to work properly together.
+Motherboards, cases, and power supplies must be compatible to work properly together.

+The motherboard is mounted inside the case and is securely attached via small screws through pre-drilled holes.
 Motherboard contains ports to connect all of the internal components.
-It provides a single socket for CPU.
-For memory, normally one or more slots are available.
-Motherboards provide ports to attach floppy drive, hard drive and optical drives via ribbon cables.
-Mother board carries fans and a special port designed for power supply.
+It provides a single socket for CPU, whereas for memory, normally one or more slots are available.
+Motherboards provide ports to attach the floppy drive, hard drive, and optical drives via ribbon cables.
+Motherboard carries fans and a special port designed for power supply.

 There is a peripheral card slot in front of the motherboard using which video cards, sound cards, and other expansion cards can be connected to the motherboard.